Super Turrican 2: Gameplay

-Super Turrican 2 features more straightforward shooting action and uses Dolby Pro-Logic surround sound as well as many "Mode 7" effects, but sacrifices the big levels of the original Turrican games by playing more similar to the Konami Contra series.
-The major addition is a grappling arm, similar to that used in Bionic Commando, which can be used to swing between platforms and grab power-ups.
+Super Turrican 2 features more straightforward shooting action and uses Dolby Pro-Logic surround sound as well as many "Mode 7" effects, but sacrifices the big levels of the original Turrican games by playing more similar to Konami's Contra series.
+The major addition is a grappling arm, similar to that used in Capcom's Bionic Commando, which can be used to swing between platforms and grab power-ups.

 The game features different vehicles such as a desert dune buggy, a space motorcycle and an underwater motojet.

 Reception

 Super Turrican 2 garnered generally favorable reception from critics.
 GamePros Mike Weigand applauded the game's varied battlefield settings, "flawless" controls, "stunning" visuals, powerful explosions, and strong soundtrack.

 IGN ranked the game at 93rd in their "Top 100 SNES Games of All Time."
 In 1995, Total! rated the game 59th on its Top 100 SNES Games writing: "The original C64 Turrican games were a bit ropey but this is a classic blaster in every way."